-How to Reimburse a Nanny for Gas and Mileage
+How to reimburse a nanny for gas and mileage

 When you hire a nanny, there are lots of details to work out.
 For example, driving expenses.

-Does your nanny drive your kids to school, play dates or activities?
+Does your nanny drive your kids to school, playdates or activities?
 Does she run errands for you?
 If your nanny uses your car while she's caring for your kids, she should be compensated for any gas she buys or tolls she drives through.
 If she regularly uses her personal car to chauffeur your kids, she should be repaid for gas, tolls and any wear and tear on her car.

-Use the IRS Mileage Rate
+1. Use the IRS mileage rate

-You can also have her create an online spreadsheet that you both can refer to, using a program like Google Drive.
-Track the days she works and the miles she drove each day.
-When pay day comes, it will be easy to figure out how much you owe her.
-This method will also help keep track of her hours in case you owe her overtime.
+But for this to work, your nanny needs to keep track of the miles they drive in order for you to use this rate.
+You can also have them create an online spreadsheet that you both access, using a program like Google Drive.
+Track the days your nanny works and the miles they drove each day.
+When pay day comes, it will be easy to figure out how much you owe them.
+This method will also help keep track of their hours in case you need to pay overtime.

 Some families simply choose to give their nannies a raise to cover the extra driving expenses.
 It's an easy solution, but the problem with this method is that both you and your nanny then have to pay taxes on the extra wages.
 Do the math, but it may end up costing you more.